 There is a high demand for addictions professionals — an inspiring, rewarding and challenging career path — and the UB School of Social Work can help prepare you for that journey as you complete your MSW program.

-recommendations to assist you with additional study prior to taking
+CASAC Exam Study Resources - In the examination section you will find resources to assist you with additional study prior to taking the CASAC exam.

 Professional and Workforce Development information may be useful as you explore your career in addictions.
 Information includes scope of practice and how to determine where on the addiction career ladder you want to be.

 MSW students may apply for these merit-based fellowships from NAADAC, the Association for Addiction Professionals.

 The NAADAC Minority Fellowship Program for Addictions Counselors (NMFP-AC) is a federally-funded program administered by NAADAC in conjunction with the Substance Abuse and Mental Health Services Administration (SAMHSA), Center for Substance Abuse Treatment (CSAT).
 The fellowship offers a large stipend to students applying through a merit based application process.

 Tips on applying:

 If you have CASAC MSW initial training questions not answered by the above information, please email us.